tomickigrzegorz/Leaflet.Autocomplete/README.md

   // from the input field, a small x to the right of the input field
   clearButton: true,

+  // shows the element if no results
+  noResult: 'No result',

   dataAPI: {

     // searchLike:true